KenanHanke/rbloom/README.md

-Instead of using multiple hash functions, this program redistributes the entropy of a single hash over multiple integers by using the single hash as the seed of a multiplicative linear congruential generator (MLCG).
+Instead of using multiple hash functions, this program redistributes the entropy of a single hash over multiple integers by using the single hash as the seed of a linear congruential generator (LCG).
 The constant used is one proposed by
 [(L'Ecuyer, 1999)](https://doi.org/10.1090/S0025-5718-99-00996-5).